cardano-foundation/testnets-cardano-org/resources/content/pages/plutus-pioneer-program/plutus-pioneer-program-en.md

   hero_content: |
     # Plutus Pioneer Program

-    Join our new training program and become a certified pioneer for Plutus!
+    Plutus pioneer is our new training program that brings together developers on a learning journey to help stress test our code before the official Plutus release.

-    We are now launching our Plutus pioneer program.
-We are looking for developers to join us on a learning journey and then help us stress test our code before we officially release Plutus to the world!
+    Thank you to those who joined us!

-    ### Starts April 5th
+    ### Plutus pioneer is now live

   hero_cta_label: Register
   hero_cta_href: '/plutus-pioneer-program/#plutus'